nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the patient profile with the specified `NRIC`.
 * At least one of the optional fields must be provided.
+* Apart from `NRIC`, all other fields can be in any order.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.
 * You can remove all the patient’s tags by typing `tag/` without